$0 Delaware Dispute Letter Starter Kit

 What Happens When You Disagree But Haven't Filed Anything

-If you disagree with a proposed change but have not yet filed a complaint, the school can — after the requisite notice period — implement the proposed change.
+If you disagree with a proposed change but have not yet filed a due-process complaint, the school can — after providing the required notice — implement the proposed change.
 14 Del.
 Admin.
-Code § 926.2.0 requires the district to provide prior written notice before changing placement, and there is a 10-day notice window in some contexts.
-But notice is not consent, and the school is not required to wait indefinitely for your agreement on a change (unless you file).
+Code § 926 requires the district to provide Prior Written Notice a reasonable time before a proposed or refused change in placement.
+But notice is not consent, and the school is not required to wait indefinitely for your agreement on a change unless the applicable pendency protection has been invoked.

 This creates a practical urgency: if you disagree with a proposed change, deciding quickly whether to file is often strategically critical.
 Every day you wait without filing is a day closer to the school lawfully implementing the change.
 Once the change is implemented and you file, stay put applies to the new current placement — not the old one — because the school will argue the new placement is now the "current" placement.